-The Home Upgrade Grant provides energy efficiency upgrades and low carbon heating via local authority funding, to households in England that:
+The Warm Homes: Local Grant provides energy efficiency upgrades and low carbon heating via local authority funding, at no cost to the occupant.
+It is available to households in England that:

-- are low income - are off the main gas grid, so do not use a gas boiler as their main heating system - have an Energy Performance Certificate (EPC) between D and G - live in a participating local authority area only certain postcodes are eligible.
+- are low income - have an Energy Performance Certificate (EPC) between D and G - live in a participating local authority area only certain postcodes are eligible.